 Activating your child theme

-Now the new child theme will be visible among the list of themes.
+Now the new child theme will be visible on the list of themes.

 You can activate the new child theme now by clicking the Activate button.